Murong Chui: During Murong Ping's regency

 Neither Murong Ping nor Empress Dowager Kezuhun trusted Murong Chui, and he was not given important responsibilities.
-In 368, when four dukes of the rival Former Qin rebelled against its emperor Fu Jiān, Murong Chui was one of the advocates for assisting the four dukes, who sought Former Yan assistance, and further taking the opportunity to conquer Former Qin.
-However, Murong Ping declined to do so, and Former Qin was able to capture and execute the four dukes.
+In 368, when four dukes of the rival Former Qin rebelled against its emperor Fu Jian, Murong Chui was one of the advocates for assisting the four dukes, who sought Former Yan assistance, and further taking the opportunity to conquer Former Qin.
+However, Murong Ping declined to do so, and Former Qin captured and executed the four dukes.

 In 369, the Jin general Huan Wen launched a major attack against Former Yan, defeating each Former Yan army sent against him and advancing all the way to Fangtou (枋頭, in modern Hebi, Henan), near Yecheng.
 Murong Wei and Murong Ping panicked and considered fleeing to the former capital Longcheng.
-However, Murong Chui volunteered to make one last stand against Huan Wen, and he and his brother Murong De were able to deal Huan a major defeat.
+However, Murong Chui volunteered to make one last stand against Huan Wen, and he and his brother Murong De dealt Huan a major defeat.
 Relief forces from Former Qin (which Former Yan requested) then arrived, and together they dealt Huan another major defeat, ending Huan's hopes of destroying Former Yan.

 However, both Murong Ping and Empress Kezuhun grew even more jealous of Murong Chui after his victory and denied his soldiers the rewards that he requested.
 Murong Ping and Empress Kezuhun further considered executing him.
 Murong Ke's son Murong Kai (慕容楷) and Murong Chui's uncle Lan Jian (蘭建) suggested that he start a coup, but Murong Chui declined.
-Instead, he accepted his heir apparent Murong Ling (慕容令)'s suggestion, seeking to flee and take over Longcheng in order to try to force reconciliation with the imperial government.
+Instead, he accepted his heir apparent Murong Ling's (慕容令) suggestion, seeking to flee and take over Longcheng to try to force reconciliation with the imperial government.

-Murong Chui put his plan in motion in winter 369.
+Murong Chui put his plan in motion in the winter of 369.
 However, once he left Yecheng, his son Murong Lin, whom he had not favored, fled back to Yecheng to report on him, and Murong Ping sent an army to chase after him.
 Murong Chui then changed his plan and sought to flee to Former Qin instead.
 He then scattered his followers and fled back south.
 On the way, another son Murong Manu (慕容馬奴) wanted to flee back to Yecheng and was killed by him.
-When he was stopped at the Yellow River, he killed the commander of the guards stopping him, forcing his way to Luoyang, and then fled to Former Qin with the younger Princess Duan, his sons Murong Ling, Murong Bao, Murong Nong, Murong Long, Murong Kai, Lan Jian, and Gao Bi.
+When he was stopped at the Yellow River, he killed the commander of the guards stopping him, forcing his way to Luoyang, and then fled to Former Qin with the younger Princess Duan, Murong Kai, Lan Jian, Gao Bi and his sons Murong Ling, Murong Bao, Murong Nong, and Murong Long.
 Princess Kezuhun remained at Yecheng.